Azure/PSRule.Rules.Azure/docs/analyzing-resources.md

 # Analyzing resources

-The current state of Azure resources can be tested with PSRule for Azure, refered to as _in-flight_ analysis.
+The current state of Azure resources can be tested with PSRule for Azure, referred to as _in-flight_ analysis.
 This is a two step process that works in high security environments with separation of roles.

 !!!
 Abstract